johnny353535/yoi/docs/_pages/components/icon.md

 ## SVG and HTML

-The YOI icons are SVG graphics.
 Generally speaking, there are two different ways to display SVG graphics on a web page.
 You may treat the SVG file like an `<image>` (or `<object>`) by using a HTML-tag with a source- (or data-) attribute:

 ```html
 <!-- SVG as image -->